TendTo/EW-DER-API/README.md

 > `NOTE:` Node.js version's should be 16.10 <= v < 17.
 You may encounter some incompatibilities otherwise

+### ⚙️ Docker-compose configuration

+To configure the docker-compose, read the [documentation](./docker/README.md).
+You can also use a docker-compose.override.yml to set some more confidential settings, like private keys.

 ### 🐳 Launch the Docker-compose

-In the main root of the project, launch the configuration described in the _docker-compose.yaml_ file with
+In the docker folder of the project, launch the configuration described in the _docker-compose.yaml_ file with

 ```bash
 docker compose up -d